dizak/prwlr/docs/index.md

 )
 ```

+The order of the organisms in the profile's ```.query``` attribute is always imposed by ```prwlr``` by sorting and removing the duplicates.
+Thanks to that, you will always get the same profile for the same set of organisms, no need to worry about that.

 Parse your **GeneYNL162Wtic Interactions** network.
 It can come from the widely-known [Costanzo Network](http://science.sciencemag.org/content/353/6306/aaf1420) or from any other source.

 ```python